r-m-c-d/Moon/about/index.md

 ## Articles about
 * Digital marketing, SEO, VR, etc. Well, no surprise, that's kind of my current job so..  ¯\_(ツ)_/¯
-* Science, ICT, technology in general, software reviews, etc;
+* ICT, science, technology in general, software reviews, etc;
-* Sports mainly around those I practise or follow: trekking, hiking, backpacking, swimming, mountain or road cycling, running, skiing;
+* Sports, more probably around the ones I practice: cycling / mountain biking, trail running, skiing, swimming, etc ;
-* Litterally anything else I'd like to write one of these days, it's my site after all.
-Get your own!
+* Litterally anything else I'd like to write one of these days, **it's my site after all.
+Get your own!**

 ## CV & projects showcase
 Quite obvious, since I'm looking for a job right now \o/.
 Speaking of which, here are some documents you may want to check (Gdrive PDF links):
 * [Generic Project & Business Administration](https://drive.google.com/open?id=1K3Eod-2f-WGaRSrlZVFVaAX_xSAv5b2I) detailed CV.
 [Contact me](mailto:romain.marchand@protonmail.ch) if you're looking for a specific, job or project versions of it;
 * [Written recommendations](https://drive.google.com/open?id=1WFMRN0ML64Edqv_lDy7kgSfd85cdYOJZ) from former coworkers or managers;
 * This website's [projects page](https://r-m-c-d.github.io/projects/).